-C luesti on Answer Marks Guidance 5 (a) George Orwell: Animal Farm The description of the farm on a clear spring evening is idyllic, with the smoke curling from the chimneys, and the young wheat promising a good future harvest.
+C uestion Answer Marks Guidance 5 (a) George Orwell: Animal Farm The description of the farm on a clear spring evening is idyllic, with the smoke curling from the chimneys, and the young wheat promising a good harvest.
 However, the animals are "huddled" about Clover, the verb indicating their fear and horror at the executions of their fellow animals that they have just witnessed.
 Clover's thoughts, which she has not the intelligence to express, confirm the gulf between the animals' hopes and the dashing of them by the pigs.
 Movingly, Clover still believes that every inch of the farm is "their own property", though the pigs are its real rulers and owners.
 Clover also believes, despite the executions she has just seen, that life is far better for the animals than it was in the days of Jones.
 Movingly, she cannot contemplate changing things by rebelling or disobeying.
 Beasts of England , the song taught to them by Major and from which they here gain some comfort, has been abolished, although the better society has not been achieved.
 Comments on language might include discussion of the appearance of the farm, the touching recollection of Clover's protecting the ducklings with her foreleg, or Squealer's appearance and the authoritarian language he uses ("abolished", "special decree" "forbidden", "execution", "traitors", "enemy both external and internal").
-16 Basic responses will show a little awareness that the hoped-for new world has not come to pass.
-They will move through the bands as personal engagement with the animals' hopes and the thoughts of Clover becomes clearer and better supported by textual reference.
-Best answers here will make a reasonably developed response to the extract and try to engage with some details of Orwell's language. (b) It is expected that responses to Snowball will be largely sympathetic, not least because, though a pig, he is so different from Napoleon.
+24 Basic responses here will make some relevant comments about what is moving, with a little textual support.
+They will move up through the bands as understanding becomes clearer, and better sustained, of how this passage is moving as the animals, though aware of the horror they have witnessed and how their dream has not been realised, can do nothing about it.
+The pigs' control is now total.
+Best responses here will show insight into the way Orwell contrasts the scene and the animals' early hopes with their present hopeless situation, this made all too clear by Squealer's words. (b) It is expected that responses to Snowball will be largely sympathetic, not least because, though a pig, he is so different from Napoleon.
 He writes the Commandments on the barn wall and can be said to observe them (though he, along with the other pigs, drinks the milk, denying it to the other animals).
 He plans and takes a prominent part in the Battle of the Cowshed.
 His plans for the windmill are based on improving life for all the animals.
 He is the benevolent brain of Animal Farm.
 After he is chased off the farm, the thuggish Napoleon proceeds to break all Seven Commandments.
 Snowball's part in the novel continues as he is used as a scapegoat to divert attention from Napoleon's mistakes and double-dealing.
-16 Basic responses here will offer a simple personal response to Snowball.
-They will move up through the bands as his importance as a planner and idealist is better understood and supported.
-Best responses here will show a reasonably developed understanding of Snowball and the way he is contrasted with Napoleon, supported by sound textual reference.
+24 Basic responses will make some relevant comments on Snowball and his role in the novel, with a little support from the text.
+They will move up through the bands as his importance as a benevolent opposite to Napoleon is better understood and supported.
+Best responses here will show insight into Orwell's depiction of Snowball and of Napoleon's use of him as a scapegoat.
+There will be well-selected details and textual references in support.